 The most beautiful website in the world is useless if no one finds it.
 91% of Google searches never make it past the first page of returned search results.
 Your site had better be there, or your potential customers won’t know you exist and referred customers will already be turned off when they search for your business.

 Search engine optimization (SEO) is—commonly—the practice of getting your website to be a top result for searches in your niche or industry.
 Which is great, but honestly not a very smart investment for small business owners to pursue these days.
 There is just too much competition out there already.

+A search engine optimized website is definitely a small business website must have!
 SEO first and foremost results in the ability for a person to type your company’s name into a search engine and find your website, social media profiles, reviews, business citations, and more!
 Doing this ensures that people can find you and when they find you they can learn about and easily contact your business.

-Then by building a website that is mobile, fast, secure, conversion optimzied, search engine optimized, and full of great content, Google will start ranking you for more and more keywords related to what is on your website.
+Then by building a website that is mobile, fast, secure, conversion-optimized, search engine optimized, and full of great content, Google will start ranking you for more and more keywords related to what is on your website.
 80% of Google searches are informational in nature.
 Which means they are not looking for a business.
 Which is why it is important to have great, educational content on your website.